These terms are closely related and often confusing, so I’m going to explain the differences between them in this post.

 Not all virtual queuing involves click-to-call.
 You can dial-in to a call center and get offered you a call-back when an agent is available to take your call.
 You could call that “dial-in triggered virtual queuing”.
 That is, in fact, the most common type of virtual queuing today.

 Bonus term: People sometimes use the term “Virtual Hold” when talking about Virtual Queuing.
 The confusion is understandable since “virtual hold” is actually more descriptive.
-But Virtual Hold is a trademark of Virtual Hold Technology, LLC which offers dial-in triggered virtual queuing product.
+But Virtual Hold is a trademark of Virtual Hold Technology, LLC which offers dial-in-triggered virtual queuing product.
 That term only refers to their product.
 (So this is a case like “kleenex” and “tissue”).
-See my posts about Virtual Hold here and here.

 Stripping it down to the basics: